open-learning-exchange/open-learning-exchange.github.io/pages/shabiba.md

 - MYSQL
 - Basic Java
 - Android.

-my main focus web development and android development,I'm interested in the use of e-learning platforms and love learning new things.
+My main focus is, web development and android development,I'm interested in the use of e-learning platforms and love learning new things.

 I buy and sell in my spare time and also love helping others.

 My favorite _ foods _:
 _ Banku
 _ fufu

 Markdown is pretty cool

   [Email]: shabiba85@gmail.com